jeremytammik/tbc/a/2030_travel_doors.md

 ### Script on the Fly, Camera Settings and PoT Doors Traversed

-Exciting Revit API solutions and continued furious pace of LLM development:
+New exciting Revit API solutions and continued furious pace of LLM development:

 - [Bowerbird C&#35; scripting for Revit](#2)
 - [Doors traversed by path of travel](#3)